 The simple matter is that most clients know how to buy groceries, but few know how to purchase financial products.
 In the murky world of financial services, clients may be buying products for the first time.
 More importantly, this purchase is the driver of their long-term financial security.
 Years of hard work, thrift, and responsible life choices, are baked into each and every retirement portfolio that a banker must now serve.
 In short, the stakes are too high and the cards are stacked too favorably towards one party.
 Fiduciary responsibility matters in financial services more than in any other product category outside of urgent medical care.
 Shouldn't this fiduciary have your best interests at heart?
 Just as you don't want your doctor to receive kickbacks from Pfizer for overdosing you on Oxycodone, why would you want your financial advisor--or their institution--to receive kickbacks for overdosing you on inefficient, overpriced, investment product that probably won't help you achieve your investment goals?
 Moral of the story: Ask your banker, or bank-affiliated advisor these questions.
 If you get answers that sound like the ones above, it might be time to buy a car or an airline ticket, because traveling via railroad is a thing of the past.

 What We Do?
 We are a research-intensive asset management firm with a focus on high-conviction value and momentum factor exposures, as opposed to "closet-index" factor exposures.
-More broadly, we seek to deliver "Affordable Alpha," which means we want [...]
+More [...]

 An ETF's liquidity has everything to do with the underlying liquidity of the positions the ETF holds.
 This has a few implications: Pay attention to the liquidity on the holdings of your ETF--this will explain the spreads in the secondary market; Trade ETFs when the underlyings are liquid--avoid trading ETFs at the open or when overall market volume is lackluster; Avoid huge market orders, and stick to limit orders; Moreover, for huge trades, communicate directly with the market maker or your ETF trading desk.